code-monkey713/horiseon/README.md

 ## Installation

-Your this project, you can visit the site to view the content.
-You can inspect the page for the code.
+For this project, you can visit the site to view the content.
+You can inspect the page for the codes.
 ## Usage
 Please follow the link to go to the site.
+Screenshots can be viewed with the link below.

 ```md
 ![screenshot](images/Screenshot-horiseon.jpg)